shzhemsft/Bollingerbands/README.md

 ![alt text](https://i.imgur.com/69mzJww.png "Bollinger bands Bitcoin")

-## Bonus Points 2: other trading signals
+## Bonus Point 2: other trading signals

 In the language of quantitative investing, Bollinger Band is part of a family of trading signals called **technical indicators**.
 A technical indicator is a mathematical calculation based on historic price and volume information that aims to forecast financial market direction.
 Technical indicators are fundamental part of technical analysis and are typically plotted as a chart pattern to try to predict the market trend.
 Indicators generally overlay on price chart data to indicate where the price is going, or whether the price is in an "overbought" condition or an "oversold" condition.